-Our Virtual Retinal Display technology and polymer materials technology depend on our licenses from the University of Washington.
+Our Virtual Retinal Display technology depends on our licenses from the University of Washington.
 If we lose our rights under the licenses, our operations would be adversely affected.

-We have acquired the exclusive rights to the Virtual Retinal Display and polymer materials technology under two licenses from the University of Washington.
-These licenses expire upon expiration of the last of the University of Washington's patents that relate to this technology, which we currently anticipate will not occur until after 2011 and 2019, respectively.
-We could lose our exclusivity under these licenses if we fail to respond to an infringement action or fail to use our best efforts to commercialize the licensed technology.
-In addition, the University of Washington may terminate the licenses upon our breach and has the right to consent to all sublicense arrangements.
-If we were to lose our rights under the licenses, or if the University of Washington were to refuse to consent to future sublicenses, we would lose a competitive advantage in the market, and may even lose the ability to commercialize our products completely.
+We have acquired the exclusive rights to the Virtual Retinal Display under a license from the University of Washington.
+The license expires upon expiration of the last of the University of Washington's patents that relate to this technology, which we currently anticipate will not occur until after 2011.
+We could lose our exclusivity under the license if we fail to respond to an infringement action or fail to use our best efforts to commercialize the licensed technology.
+In addition, the University of Washington may terminate the license upon our breach and has the right to consent to all sublicense arrangements.
+If we were to lose our rights under the license, or if the University of Washington were to refuse to consent to future sublicenses, we would lose a competitive advantage in the market, and may even lose the ability to commercialize our products completely.
 Either of these results could substantially decrease our revenues.